Tsunamis affecting the British Isles

-Tsunamis affecting the British Isles are extremely uncommon, and there have only been two confirmed cases in recorded history.
+Tsunamis affecting Britain and Ireland are extremely uncommon, and there have only been two confirmed cases in recorded history.
 Meteotsunamis (displacements due to atmospheric pressure, rather than seismic shock) are somewhat more common, especially on the southern coasts of England around the English and Bristol Channels.

 Confirmed tsunamis

 Scotland (6100 BC)

 The east coast of Scotland was struck by a 21 m high tsunami around 6100 BC, during the Mesolithic period.
 The wave was caused by the massive underwater Storegga slide off Norway.
 The tsunami even washed over some of the Shetland Islands.
 Tsunamite (the deposits left by a tsunami) dating from this event can be found at various locations around the coastal areas of Scotland, and are also a tourist feature in the Montrose Basin, where there is a layer of deposited sand about 0.6 m thick.

 At the time, what became the east coast of England was connected to the areas of Denmark and the Netherlands by a low-lying land bridge, now known to archaeologists as Doggerland.
 The area is believed to have had a coastline of lagoons, marshes, mudflats, and beaches, and may have been the richest hunting, fowling, and fishing ground in Europe at the time.
 Much of this land would have been inundated by the tsunami, with a catastrophic impact on the local human population.